An Overview of WIT

 Type aliases

-You can define a new named type using type ... = ....
-This can be useful for giving shorter or more meaningful names to types:
+You can define a new type alias using type ... = ....
+Type aliases are useful for giving shorter or more meaningful names to types:

 type buffer = list<u8>;